warrenzha/ppo-gae-pytorch/README.md

 `python test.py --env-name cartpole --seed 0 --pretrained 0`
 - All parameters and hyperparamters to control training / testing are in `config.py` file.

+We provide a pre-trained model that can be used for evaluation.
+To run PPO, call `python test.py --env-name cartpole --pretrained 1`

 #### Note :
   - Device is set to GPU as default if CUDA is available.